 What is Wayfinding?

-Wayfinding in architecture is knowing where you are physically, and how to get where you want to be in a space.
-Clear wayfinding is intuitive and nonverbal.
+Wayfinding is knowing where you are physically, and how to get where you want to be in a space.
+Clear wayfinding design is intuitive and nonverbal.
 It helps users to access the various spaces within a building, reducing stress and increasing efficiency.

 Wayfinding can add to interior architecture’s richness and variety.
 Articulation of built elements through variation of color, texture, and lighting helps users to orient themselves.